elastic/elastic-package/README.md

 Use this command to build a package.
 Built packages are stored in the `build/` folder located at the root folder of the local Git repository checkout that contains your package folder.

 Built packages are served up by the Elastic Package Registry running locally (see `elastic-package stack`).
+If you want a local package to be served up by the local Elastic Package Registry, make sure to build that package _first_ using `elastic-package build`.

-They can also be published to the `package-storage` repository.
+Built packages can also be published to the `package-storage` repository.

 _Context: package_